databrainhq/dataneuron/README.md

 ### 6. Client/Tenant scoped queries/chat

-Firt mark the client column in tables
+First mark the client column in tables (important step).
+This will create a client_info.yaml that will be used for lookup later for filtering the queries.

 ```
 dnn --mc